 Antioxidants are essential for neutralizing free radicals which are unstable molecules causing harm to skin cells which in turn can cause the signs of ageing.
 The body cannot store many of these vitamins; so we need to constantly top them up from the food we eat.

 The effect of aloe on the skin and in aloe skincare products

 Aloe vera is an adaptogen which means it has the unique ability to work with all skin types.
 As well as working with all skin types it also adapts to the need of the body.
 Aloe works down into the dermis and helps bind moisture to the skin when applied to the surface of the skin.
 Equally, aloe stimulates fibroblast which produces the collagen and elastin fibres making the skin more elastic and less wrinkled.
 It also has the cohesive effects on the superficial flaking epidermal cells by sticking them together, hence softening the skin.
 The amino acids also soften hardened cells whereas zinc acts as an astringent to tighten pores.

 - It is also important to know that aloe works synergistically for it to be fully effective.

 - The inner leaf gel of the aloe contains vitamins and nutrients.

 - Aloe latex which is the yellowish substance like sap is not for consumption.

 Aloe Skincare products have become more a part of our daily lives.
 Furthermore, the popularity of its use has led to the rising demand for aloe skincare products which are on the increase; particularly Forever Living aloe skincare products.
 There are many brands and varieties to choose from, each claiming to have the perfect formula to keep you looking young and beautiful.
-However, when it comes to making a choice, it can be quite challenging to find the right skincare product that’s right for you.
-Needless to say, how do you trust a company to provide you with the genuine article that you want?
+However, when it comes to making a choice, it can be quite challenging to find the right Aloe skincare product that’s right for you.
+Here is the question: how do you trust a company to provide you with the genuine article that you want?
 Also, will you be getting value for your money?